 If you’re planning to be in a good condition in early spring, you may consider continuing training during the cold, wet days of the winter.
 It is a key to success.
-Here are the tips and tricks for riding in the rain safely.
+Here are the top 10 tips and tricks for riding in the rain safely.

 - Firstly, keep your core warm while riding in the rain.
 A waterproof vest or jacket with a dropped skirt in the back and a hood is critical for heavy conditions.
 Wear a wicking underliner made from wool or polypropylene and wool socks.
-Cover your shoes with neoprene booties, or wear water-proof boots.
-Wear full fingered water-and wind-resistant gloves.
+Cover your shoes with neoprene booties, or wear waterproof boots.
+Wear full-fingered water-and wind-resistant gloves.
 Remember, your body sweats rain or shine, so your jacket and garments must breathe (choose Gore-Tex-type fabrics or ventilated outer garments) or you’ll arrive wet from the inside, instead of the outside.
 You can also consider using a lightweight mudguard on your rear wheel.
 Clip-on mudguards are really lightweight and they do a great job.

 - Relax your arms and shoulders.
 If your arms are so tense, you’ll crash when you slide.

 - Look ahead and plan your line while cornering.
-Try to avoid road lines, pedestrian crosswalks or anything metal, while riding in the rain.
-These types of surfaces become extremely slippery when hey are wet.
+Try to avoid road lines, pedestrian crosswalks, or anything metal, while riding in the rain.
+These types of surfaces become extremely slippery when they are wet.

 - As you begin to turn, press hard on the outside pedal.
 This will lower your center of gravity and push the tires into the surface for better traction.

 - When you riding behind someone, you can get blinded by spray thrown up from the rear wheel.
 If you follow the wheel in front of you a bit closer, then less spray will hit you (although it seems counter-intuitive).
-It’s good to sit a bit to one side, so spray hits your shoulder instead of your face.
+It’s also good to sit a bit to one side, so spray hits your shoulder instead of your face.